 Many factors come into play in regards to collecting Social Security against your ex’s employment history.

-One other key part to consider is that to receive Social Security based on your ex, any benefit established on your own employment record must be less.
+Any benefit established on your own employment record must be less.
 In short, you can receive one payment or the other, not both.
-The good news is that you get to keep whichever benefit is larger, which is nice.
+You get to keep whichever benefit is larger.

 Social Security And The Death Of A Spouse